iamnone6512/iamnone6512.github.io/week07jul21/7_Liquidity_pools_Terraswap.md

 ## 7. [Hard] Liquidity Pools on TerraSwap

 The dashboard shows the volume of swaps in TerraSwap for the period from April to June.
-You can clearly see the **period from mid May marks a clear upward trend in the both the number of swaps and also the addresses** interacting with TerraSwap.
+You can clearly see the **period from mid May marks a clear upward trend in the both the volume of swaps and also the addresses** interacting with TerraSwap.
 Also **LUNA-UST pair accounts for more than 75% of the swap volume.**

 ###### Please Note: This is an interactive dashboard